-Due to the status of the offense — driving when a license is suspended (or revoked) is a crime in Virginia, and because it is a Class 1 misdemeanor — a judge can sentence a convicted individual to:
+Due to the status of the offense—driving when a license is suspended (or revoked) is a crime in Virginia, and because it is a Class 1 misdemeanor — a judge can sentence a convicted individual to:

 If you are not a legal resident of the United States, going to jail may result in deportation.
-Therefore, it is imperative you talk to a Fairfax traffic attorneyand/or Provo criminal lawyer.
+Therefore, it is imperative you talk to a Fairfax traffic attorney and/or Provo criminal lawyer.

 First, the laws in Virginia may or may not require automatic suspension or revocation of one’s driver’s license if convicted of an offense.
 For example, this law in particular lays out some examples of required revocation.1 (If you read the statute, you will find a range of offenses, from the somewhat obvious (e.g., involuntary or voluntary manslaughter), to the less apparent, such as making of a false statement to DMV on a license application.

-It is worth noting that just because no accident occurred, it does not automatically mean the offense is not considered/treated as a serious violation for purposes of suspension or revocation in this context.2 Virginia law3 provides more details if you are interested in the instances when the Commissioner of the DMV can suspend or revoke a license.
+It is worth noting that just because no accident occurred, it does not automatically mean the offense is not considered/treated as a serious violation for purposes of suspension or revocation in this context.2 Virginia law provides more details if you are interested in the instances when the Commissioner of the DMV can suspend or revoke a license.

-The license will not be suspended, but rather, revoked, if convicted a second time of driving while under the influence within ten years or a third conviction within ten (10) years.
+The license will not be suspended, but rather revoked if convicted a second time of driving while under the influence within ten years or a third conviction within ten (10) years.

-Read more about Virginia DWI penalties here, view our DWI penalty comparison chart (compare BAC level, offense number, and other aggravating factors, such as having a child in the car).
+Read more about Virginia DWI penalties here, and view our DWI penalty comparison chart (compare BAC level, offense number, and other aggravating factors, such as having a child in the car).

 If you were deemed a habitual offender by the DMV, you should have received notification.
 The courts in Virginia used to declare people meeting specific criteria as habitual offenders, but the Habitual Offender Act no longer operates to label drivers in this way.
-In short, a person considered to be a habitual offender would technically have committed the offenses prior the second half of 1999.
+In short, a person considered to be a habitual offender would technically have committed the offenses prior to the second half of 1999.

 If you were declared a habitual offender prior to July 1999 but never took the steps required to restore your license, be aware that the crime of driving while a license is revoked due to habitual offender status is a very serious offense.
-The same is true if you have no privilege to drive, because it has been revoked after a 2nd or 3rd DWI conviction.
+The same is true if you have no privilege to drive because it has been revoked after a 2nd or 3rd DWI conviction.

 Ask a local Virginia Traffic Defense Attorney if you qualify to petition for restoration of driving privileges by paying fines and costs.